Mulloo/Titanfall-2-Weapon-Wiki/README.md

 ## Target Audience
 - Users looking for information on the weapons of Titanfall 2.
 - Users that are looking to discuss Titanfall 2.
-- Users that are looking to compare the stats of Titanfall 2 weapons
+- Users that are looking to compare the stats of Titanfall 2 Weapons

 ## User Stories
 -